 There will be ample time for less formal interactions during lunch, as well as during the poster session and breaks.

 We invite submissions of abstracts describing all aspects of

-research relating to design and implementation of Personal and Population Health in the Digital Era.
+research relating to design and implementation of AI in Healthcare Delivery.

 This encompasses relevant tasks in data mining,